Best native plants for Southern gardens

 Native plants are gorgeous

 Finally, as you’ll see below—the native plants from the South are jaw-droppingly gorgeous.
 They will quickly become your garden favorites and last for years and years.
-Find your favorites below, and visit each plant’s link to discover detailed planting information.
+Find your favorites below, and visit each plant’s link for detailed planting information.

 Native Flowers for Southern Gardens

-All these flowers are found natively in the South and a favorite of butterflies and hummingbirds.
+All these flowers are native to the South and are favorites of butterflies and hummingbirds.
 Follow each plant link to discover detailed plant information.
-We’ve organized by season, so you can plant flowers from spring to fall.
+We’ve organized the information by season so you can plant flowers from spring to fall.

 Heuchera 'Green-Spice' by Patrick Standish